ma31n/AOTY-Wallpaper/README.md

    - **Minimum Rating**: Skip albums below this rating threshold (0-100, default: 0)
 4. Click **Save** — the wallpaper will fetch your AOTY data and start rotating!

+### USING THE INPUT FIELDS
+Due to Windows restrictions, you must minimize all windows and hide icons in order to type into input fields of the wallpaper.
+Wallpaper Engine supports a shortcut key for this scenario.

 ## How It Works

 - The wallpaper sends your AOTY username to the backend service, which fetches your rated albums